Jesiara/HeartMonitor/README.md

 This app which is named "CardiacRecorder" will provide the user to monitor his blood pressure .
 Each measurement have the following field:

-date measured (presented in dd-mm-yyyy format) time measured (presented in hh:mm format) systolic pressure in mm Hg (non-negative integer) diastolic pressure in mm Hg (non-negative integer) heart rate in beats per minute (non-negative integer) comment (textual, up to 20 characters)
+1.date measured (presented in dd-mm-yyyy format)

+2.time measured (presented in hh:mm format)

+3.systolic pressure in mm Hg (non-negative integer) diastolic pressure in mm Hg (non-negative integer) heart rate in beats per minute (non-negative integer) comment (textual, up to 20 characters)